compwron/BeerPrices/README.md

-Purpose: determine prices for beers
+Purpose: determine prices for beers based on volume and type ordered